othmanXP/Reconic/README.md

 Created by Othman Kamal
 ```

-**Reconic** is a powerful, production-ready reconnaissance orchestrator designed for bug bounty hunters and security professionals.
+**Reconic** is a powerful reconnaissance orchestrator designed for bug bounty hunters and security professionals.
 It intelligently combines the **best-in-class ProjectDiscovery tools** into a seamless, guided workflow without reinventing the wheel.

 ---